DARKGITHUBPRO/Penetration-Mohammed-Alaa/README.md

 - Laptops
 - or Kali Linux only
 ***
-Tool  __Wi-Fi-DX7 Tool__ Second version to know the details of available and unavailable Wi-Fi networks and crack the passwords of the networks with the possibility of downloading external files to guess the private and public passwords of the networks developed by the
+Tool  __Cracking-WiFi Tool__ Second version to know the details of available and unavailable Wi-Fi networks and crack the passwords of the networks with the possibility of downloading external files to guess the private and public passwords of the networks developed by the
 - __Programmer | Muhammad Alaa Muhammad__
 ***
 ### 1. Installation Tool :